 This new direction in his work guided Bey for the next fifteen years, including two additional residencies at the Addison, an ample number of similar projects across the country, and culminated in a major 2007 exhibition and publication of portraits of teenagers organized by Aperture and entitled Class Pictures.
 Alongside each of the photographs in Class Pictures, is a personal statement written by each subject.
-This rich combination of image and text expands the notion of the photographic portrait, and further creates portraits that are each incredibly powerful in its amalgamation, at times surprising, disturbing, and heart-wrenching.
+This rich combination of image and text expands the notion of the photographic portrait, and further creates portraits that are each incredibly powerful in their amalgamation, at times surprising, disturbing, and heart-wrenching.

 In 2018, his project Night Coming Tenderly, Black, consists of a series of photographs evoking the imagined experience of escaped slaves moving northward along the Underground Railroad.
 Currently living in Chicago, Illinois Bey is a professor of art and Distinguished College Artist at Columbia College Chicago.

 Bey was the recipient of an artist fellowship at Creative Artists Public Service (CAPS), New York in 1983, an artist fellowship from the New York Foundation for the Arts in 1986, a regional fellowship from the National Endowment for the Arts in 1991, and the John Simon Guggenheim Memorial Foundation Fellowship in 2002.
 He has exhibited in a number of solo and group shows including Dawoud Bey: Portraits 1975-1995 at the Walker Art Center in 1995, Dawoud Bey at the Queens Museum of Art in 1998, Dawoud Bey: The Chicago Project at the David and Alfred Smart Museum of Art in 2003 among others.

 In 2017, Bey was the MacArthur Fellowship "no strings attached” grant awarded by The John D. and Catherine T. MacArthur Foundation, otherwise known as the "genius grant."
 The grant goes to individuals who have shown "extraordinary originality and dedication in their creative pursuits."
 The article "'A Radical Reshaping of the World is Possible, One Person at a Time': Dawoud Bey on being Awarded a MacArthur Genius Grant by Chloe Coleman of The Washington Post gives more insight about Dawoud Bey receiving his award and giving thanks.